Watch our video below to learn six ways to include relevant experience on your resume, brought to you by our career expert Eva:

 - capable of handling the work

-And because employers receive several job applications during busy hiring seasons, including relevant experience when writing a resume is important because it emphasizes the transferable skills you’ve gained from your previous roles and helps you stand out from other candidates.
+Employers receive several job applications during busy hiring seasons.
+That means including relevant experience when making your resume for a job is important because it emphasizes the transferable skills you’ve gained from your previous roles and helps you stand out from other candidates.

 Where can I gain relevant experience?